Google Meet's best group call layout is coming to iOS first

 Videoconferencing has seen exponential growth in the wake of the pandemic, and it's the primary way some organizations have decided to communicate when working in virtual offices.
 Since the use of smartphones to attend these virtual meetings is so popular, Google Meet is now finally bringing its dense tile view to its mobile app.

 As the name suggests, the feature allows you to see multiple participants at once, saving you the annoyance of swiping through.
-From what we've seen, there may be a low limit on how many participants you can see at once — as in the tweet below.
+You'll only be able to see up to 8 feeds at once, though.
 While this is nowhere near the 49-participant limit that tile view has on the web client, cramming more tiles on comparatively smaller smartphone displays would do more harm than good.

 Have a bigger impact on a smaller screen with #GoogleMeet tile view on your mobile device, rolling out now on iOS and coming soon to Android! 🙌 → https://t.co/OLAvcuDmYy pic.twitter.com/ZHjzQ8tedH